TheMosquito/sms-me/README.md

 ```
 SERVICE_PLAN_ID (your sinch plan ID)
 API_TOKEN (your sinch API token)
+SENDER_SMS_NUMBER (any of the virtual numbers or real numbers on your sinch account)
-INTERFACE_NAME (the interface whose address you want to know)
+INTERFACE_NAME (the network interface whose IP address you want to know)
 TARGET_SMS_NUMBER (the target SMS number where the message will be sent)
 ```